Definitions

 - Face shields protect the entire face from hazards and generally extend from the forehead down, protecting the eyes, nose, and mouth from splatter, but not from aerosols.

-- Should cover forehead, extend below chin, and wrap around both sides of the face.
+- Must cover forehead, extend below chin, and wrap around both sides of the face.

-- After patient treatment is completed, the shield should be removed and disinfected in the same manner as eye protection.
+- After patient treatment is completed, the shield must be removed and disinfected in the same manner as eye protection.

 - Must be worn whenever performing and/or assisting in all intra-oral procedures to protect the hands.